 She’s a fortunate Irish Mammy of grown children who are forced to listen to tree stories at every encounter…

-& guess what, was selected as one of Ireland’s top 50 Social Entrepreneurs by Social Entrepreneurs Ireland.
+(& guess what?… was selected as one of Ireland’s top 50 Social Entrepreneurs by Social Entrepreneurs Ireland.
 Though this is simply a project, not a commercial business)

 Orla served as a public representative on Dublin City Council for the Clontarf Ward which gives her a good understanding of local government and a heads-up on some of the workings of national politics.

 She had always dreamed of planting a big forest since hearing of the benefits of trees as a schoolgirl but had not found a way to realise this dream.
 A teacher’s salary is a modest one for this ambition so she looked another way of Re-Leafing Ireland.
 She confesses to being not much of a gardener – that would be her husband – so she called in the experts.
 The project began with planting with Conservation Volunteers of a 300-sapling woodland grove and native hedgerow at the school where she was teaching in Dublin for the Millenium celebrations in 1999.
 As the trees grew she wondered how other schools, even ones with no space could enjoy this experience.
 She was very much inspired by Al Gore’s film, “An Inconvenient Truth” and the TED talk, “Plant a Tiny Forest” talk by Shubhendu Sharma.
 She discovered that Tiny Woodlands were being established in 60 countries with the goal of planting 1m trees set as a challenge by Felix, the then nine-year-old founder of Plant for the Planet and she set out to carry out this challenge in Ireland.
 The International Model was to run Climate Academies with Planting Parties, traditionally on Saturdays.
-Orla’s tweak was after organising a few, to involve school communities instead on school days, given that so many Irish children are so busy at the weekend.
-After involving children of neighbouring schools to her own in Baldoyle, soon the next towns of Malahide, Portmarnock and Swords joined in and then the project went almost-Nationwide under the auspices of charity Crann, Trees for Ireland, the Tree Council of Ireland and a host of generous supporters including the nurseries of Coillte and Trees on the Land.
+Orla’s tweak on the international template was after organising a few, to involve school communities instead on school days.
+So many Irish children and their parents are so busy at the weekend!
+After involving children of neighbouring schools to her own in Baldoyle, soon the next towns of Malahide, Portmarnock and Swords joined in and then the project went almost-Nationwide with the collaboration of registered charity Crann, Trees for Ireland, the Tree Council of Ireland and a host of generous supporters including the nurseries of Coillte and Trees on the Land.